How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 How do I know when to replace my roof or HVAC system?

-Rather than predicting an exact year, identify a planning band near the upper end of the system’s expected lifespan and begin preparing in advance.
+Rather than trying to predict an exact year, identify a planning band near the upper end of the system’s expected lifespan.
+Once a system enters that window, start gathering information, pricing, and professional opinions.

 What is cluster risk?

-Cluster risk occurs when multiple major systems approach replacement within the same few years because they were installed around the same time.
+Cluster risk happens when multiple major systems approach replacement within the same few years because they were installed around the same time.
+This is common in homes where many original systems are still in place.

 Is a capital reserve different from an emergency fund?

 Yes.
-A capital reserve prepares for predictable system aging.
-An emergency fund protects against unexpected life disruptions.
+A capital reserve prepares for predictable home system aging.
+An emergency fund protects against unexpected life disruptions, such as job loss, medical bills, or urgent family needs.

 About AHA